niklas-hiller/wc3-lua/achievements.md

 ## Destruction
 Ability 1
 - Path: Destruction
-- Name: Missile Strike
+- Name: Interceptor
-- Description: 100x
+- Description: Each 0.1 seconds a rocket falls from the sky within 100-800 range and deals 750% damage.

 Ability 2
 - Path: Destruction
-- Name: Orbital Strike
+- Name: Sacred Storm
-- Description: 0.5 per tick (0.01) + 40.0x per explosion (0.2)
+- Description: Summons 2 Lasers, which deal 1000% damage per second.
+When the two lasers collide, an area of darkness is created which causes eruptions each 0.2 seconds, that deal 500% damage.

 Ability 3
 - Path: Destruction
 - Name: Sword of Destruction
-- Description: 250x / 1000x
+- Description: Each second a sword falls from the sky that deals 2000% damage.
+Every 10th sword deals 6000% damage and is 400% larger.

 Aeon
 - Path: Destruction
 - Name: I Am Atomic
-- Description: 20.000x
+- Description: After being hit 30 times, cause a huge explosion after a few seconds, that deals a maximum of 25000% damage in its epicenter.

 ## Preservation
 Ability 1
 - Path: Preservation
 - Name: Impale
-- Description: 50x damage and 3% max hp heal per hit
+- Description: Each 3 seconds deal 750% damage to nearby enemies within 850 range, and heal your allies in the same range by 5% of your max health.

 Ability 2
 - Path: Preservation
 - Name: Moon Halo
-- Description: 100x damage per laser
+- Description: Each attack has a 10% chance to cause a huge aoe damage infront of you, that deals 950% damage.

 Ability 3
 - Path: Preservation
 - Name: Overload
-- Description: 100x damage per laser
+- Description: Each time you are attacked there is a 10% chance to deal a huge aoe damage around you, that deals 1000% damage.

 Aeon
 - Path: Preservation
 - Name: Michaels Blessing
-- Description: 2500x damage per laser to enemies and heal 20% max hp per laser to allies hit
+- Description: Every 10 seconds a angel descends from the sky, casting lasers on several locations, dealing 4500% damage to enemies and healing allies by 20% of your max health.

 ## Nihility
 Ability 1
 - Path: Nihility
 - Name: Blade Dance
-- Description: Deal 5x damage per tick (0.05)
+- Description: Blades rotate around you, dealing a total of 350% damage per second.

 Ability 2
 - Path: Nihility
 - Name: Blink Strike
-- Description: Blinks to random nearby enemy within 1200 range and deals 20x damage
+- Description: Each attack you blink to a random nearby enemy and deal 450% damage.

 Ability 3
 - Path: Nihility
 - Name: Demon Control
-- Description: Heal by 30% max hp every 50 attacks
+- Description: A Demon follows you, healing you by 30% of your max hp every 40 attacks.

 Aeon
 - Path: Nihility
 - Name: Shadow Strike
-- Description: Spawn an illusion each attack, that copies you damage, attackspeed and blink strike
+- Description: Each attack spawns a illusion, with a duration of 5 seconds, that copies your damage, attack speed and blink strike.

 ## Harmony
 Ability 1
 - Path: Harmony
 - Name: Magma Constellation
-- Description: 75x per tick
+- Description: Magma Stars are rotating around you, dealing 500% damage per tick.
+Each star can only deal damage once every 1.0 seconds.

 Ability 2
 - Path: Harmony
 - Name: Blizzard
-- Description: 250x per shard
+- Description: Summons a blizzard around you, that deals 1000% damage per ice shard.

 Ability 3
 - Path: Harmony
 - Name: Uncontrollable Flames
-- Description: 500x per stomp
+- Description: Cause fire eruptions around you, that deal 750% damage each.

 Aeon
 - Path: Harmony
 - Name: Black Hole
-- Description: 2000x per second
+- Description: Each 3.0 seconds spawns a orange and a purple blackhole nearby, that stays for 10 seconds.
+Both blackholes deal 2500% damage per second to enemies that are in it.
+The purple blackhole drags enemies to its center, while the orange blackhole pushes enemies away from its center.
+Both effects get stronger, the nearer the unit is to the blackholes center.

 ## Erudition
 Ability 1